AHIP CEO Marilyn Tavenner and Anthem CEO Joe Swedish, in Austin.

 Data shows the ACOs have seen 6 percent fewer inpatient admissions, he said.

-In Medicare Advantage, Anthem made an effort to boost quality so that now, half of enrollees, 50 percent, reside in four-star plans.
+In Medicare Advantage, Anthem made an effort to boost quality so that now half of the enrollees, 50 percent, reside in four-star plans.
 The year before that statistic was 22 percent, Swedish said.

 "We're now paying 58 percent of reimbursements through value-based models," Swedish said.

 All of these efforts have as their goal better quality of care while reining in cost.